university-of-ant-solutions/development-standards.github.io/source-code-management/english-version.md

 15. Confirm CI and automated code review passed on the pull request - if failed, put the story status back to `Started` on Pivotal Tracker and go back to step 11

-16. Remove `wip` label from the pull request
+16. Remove `wip` label from the pull request and add `review` label

 17. Get 2 review approvals for the pull request
-  - If changes requested, put the story status back to `Started` on Pivotal Tracker, add `wip` label to the pull request, and go back to step 11
+  - If changes requested, put the story status back to `Started` on Pivotal Tracker, add `wip` label to the pull request and remove `review` label, and go back to step 11

 18. Remove `impl` label from the pull request